corda/corda/docs/source/running-the-demos.rst

    how this works in :doc:`protocol-state-machines`.
 2. The IRS demo, which shows two nodes establishing an interest rate swap between them and performing fixings with a rates oracle, all driven via the HTTP API.
+3. The IRS demo web interface - a web interface to the IRS demo.

 The demos create node data directories in the root of the project.
 If something goes wrong with them, blow away the directories and try again.